New Jersey Route 70: Ocean and Monmouth counties

-A short distance later, the two routes enter Manchester Township in Ocean County and continue east through a tract of the Brendan T. Byrne State Forest within the Pine Barrens as well as a corner of the Fort Dix Military Reservation.
-The road eventually reaches the community of Whiting, where it passes commercial development at the intersection with CR 539.
+A short distance later, the two routes enter Manchester in Ocean County and continue east through a tract of the Brendan T. Byrne State Forest within the Pine Barrens as well as a corner of the Fort Dix Military Reservation.
+The road eventually reaches the community of Whiting, where it passes commercial development at the intersection of Whiting–New Egypt Road (CR 539).
 Here, CR 530 turns south to follow CR 539 and Route 70 continues northeast back into the Pine Barrens.
 The road turns more to the north-northeast before heading east into Lakehurst to the south of the Lakehurst Maxfield Field naval station.
 In Lakehurst, Route 70 comes to the Eisenhower Traffic Circle with CR 4 and CR 12 before running through residential and commercial areas of the town.
-It intersects with the southern terminus of CR 547, where it widens into a four-lane divided highway.
-From here, the route crosses over the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad before coming to the Lakehurst Circle, where it intersects the western terminus of Route 37.
+It intersects with Center Street (CR 547), where it widens into a four-lane divided highway.
+From here, the route crosses over the Southern Secondary railroad line operated by the Delaware & Raritan Railroad before coming to the Lakehurst Circle, where it intersects with Route 37.